Sakya Monastery: Library and art

 More than 3,000 murals in Sakya Monastery depict religious, historical and cultural themes, including valuable records of historical scenes such as Phagpa's meeting with Kublai Khan and the monastery's founding.
 The main library hall contains a 66-meter-long mural showing the life of Gautama Buddha.
-There are also more than 1,100 pieces of porcelain in the hall, dating from the Yuan dynasty to early 20th century.
+There are also more than 1,100 pieces of porcelain in the hall, dating from the Yuan dynasty to early 14th century.

+Claims that the library contains records dating back 10,000 years have circulated on the Internet, but are untrue.